-Whether you are starting a home based business or an SME, you need a business plan.
-It is an essential for any startup because you need it to stay focused, plan accordingly and above all generate funding.
-A business plan is normally a detailed document focusing on all the aspects of the business.
+Whether you are starting a home based business or an SME, you do need a business plan.
+It is an essential for any startup because you need it to stay focused, plan accordingly and above all to generate funding.
+In a nutshell, a business plan is a complete roadmap for the success of a business.

-However, if this is your first business startup and you do not feel like developing a detailed business plan, starting with a one page business plan can be great idea to kick start the business.
+Generally, a business plan is a detailed document (see also how long should a business plan be?) focusing on all the aspects of the business, however, if this is your first business startup and you do not feel like developing a detailed business plan, for now, starting with a one-page business plan can be a great idea to kick start the business.

 1- Vision Comes First: Where you want your business to be at the end?
 Whether or not you want it to be a legay lasting for lifetime, you want to expand or not and so on.
 Summarize your vision in a paragraph only.